• Home |

 Why We Chose It

-The Aguila 38 Grain copper-plated hollow points is one of the lower-cost options on our list.
-But it isn’t lacking in quality.
-On the contrary, Aguila is well-known for producing high-quality rounds that feed well (in most cases) and have excellent accuracy.
+Aguila 38 grain CPHP ammo is typically the lowest-priced option on this list.
+It isn’t lacking in quality, though.
+Aguila is well known for producing dependable rounds that feed well (in most cases) and exhibit excellent accuracy.

-This cartridge has a lower muzzle velocity than other .22 LR recommendations for self-defense, but it also has excellent penetration and isn’t likely to expand too quickly.
-As with many other recommendations you’ve seen, the Aguila has a solid lead core encased in a copper-plated jacket to keep the projectile from breaking apart on impact.
+This cartridge has a lower muzzle velocity than our other 22 LR recommendations for self-defense, but it also has excellent penetration characteristics, and isn’t likely to expand too quickly.
+Like our other recommendations so far, Aguila ammo is loaded with clean-shooting CPHP projectiles.

 Honorable Mention